oboroc/oboroc.github.io/_posts/2020-06-09-thinkpad-bios-password-reset.md

 ## FINALLY THE INSTRUCTIONS:

-*Step 1:* You might as well make life easier by disconnecting the CMOS battery for a few seconds to clear any user password that may be present.
+**Step 1** You might as well make life easier by disconnecting the CMOS battery for a few seconds to clear any user password that may be present.
 Count to 15, reconnect the battery and proceed...

-*Step 2:* Find the physical EEPROM that holds the supervisor password.
+**Step 2** Find the physical EEPROM that holds the supervisor password.
 These EEPROMs have varying numbers of pins.
 A few examples: On the T23, the chip is a 14-pin Atmel 28RF08.
 On the X31, the EEPROM is an 8-pin Atmel AT28RF08.